 Some companies use one-size-fits-all online templates, but that’s not a good solution.
 There’s no guarantee that templates will include all of the required federal or state-specific policies and language.

 SixFifty knows the challenges employers face when drafting compliant documents.
-That’s why we’ve created Employment Docs.
+That’s why we’ve created an employee handbook creator.
 Our platform supports employers through each stage of the employment life cycle, beginning with offer letters and employee handbooks and ending with termination and offboarding.
 We make it easy to generate top-tier documents—including Oklahoma handbooks and their requirements—for a fraction of the time and cost of hiring an attorney or doing it yourself.
 Best of all, our legal team watches for changes to employment law across the nation.
 If there are any updates, you’ll be notified so you can update your handbooks as needed.

 Ready to learn more?
 Schedule a demo today!